mathisen99/mathisen99/README.md

 ## 📄 Notes
 ### July 7, 2024
-- I removed all repos from my GitHub to start fresh and don't have messy old projects.
+- I removed all my 48 repos from my GitHub to start fresh and don't have messy old projects.

+  If you where using any of them contact me and we sort it out

 ## 💼 Skills